pgraham-demo/Gamer-Nation/README.md

 README

-This is a test readme file so we can change and commit stuff and make branches.
+This is a test readme file for my sample project

-Adding new changes...

-Writing more code

-These are my changes that I need to committ.
+The sample project contains dummy source code files to be used to show our integration with GitHub.